Bengali Regiment

-Bangali Platoon or Bengalee Regiment was a regiment of Bengali soldiers raised during the First World War with Lt.
-S. G. Taylor as a Regiment Commander.
-At the beginning of the First World War (1914–1918).
-So that time many non-combatant soldiers and skilled and unskilled laborers were also recruited from Bengal.
-In middle 1916, the British Government decided to create a regiment of Bengali soldiers.
+The 49th Bengalee Regiment (৪৯তম বেঙ্গলি রেজিমেন্ট), also known as The 49th Bengalee, 49th Bengal Infantry, Bengali Double Company, Bengali Platoon and Bangali Paltan (বাঙালি পল্টন), was a military unit of the British Indian Army raised during World War I with Lt.
+S. G. Taylor as the Regiment Commander.
+In the beginning of the First World War, the army began to recruit many soldiers, non-combatants, and skilled and unskilled laborers from Bengal.
+In middle 1916, the British government decided to create a regiment of Bengali soldiers.
 At first, it was called Bengali Double Company.
-These Double Companies, each consisting of 228 soldiers, are thought to annex with Indian Army as a regiment.
-The Bengali Double Company raised the first Bengali Battalion on 26 June 1917.
-It was named the 49th Bengalee regiment or briefly the 49th Bengalee.
+These double companies, each consisting of 228 soldiers, were integrated into the British Indian Army.
+The Bengali Double Company raised the first Bengali battalion on 26 June 1917.
+It was named The 49th Bengalee Regiment or briefly The 49th Bengalee.
 It was disbanded in 1920.